danvega/danvega-dev-nuxt/content/blog/2022/09/09/spring-security-jwt.md

 ---
-title: Spring Boot JWT - How to Secure your REST APIs with Spring Security and Json Web Tokens
+title: How to Secure your REST APIs with Spring Security & JSON Web Tokens (JWTs)
 slug: spring-security-jwt
-date: "2022-09-06T16:00:00.000Z"
+date: "2022-09-09T16:00:00.000Z"
+updatedOn: "2023-12-18T18:00:00.000Z"
 published: true
-description: In this tutorial, you will learn how to secure REST APIs with Spring Security and Json Web Tokens.
+description: In this tutorial, you will learn how to secure REST APIs with Spring Security and JSON Web Tokens (JWTs).
 author: Dan Vega
 tags:
-  - spring
+  - Spring Boot
   - Spring Security
-cover: ./spring-security-jwt-cover.jpeg
+cover: spring-security-jwt-cover.jpeg
-keywords: spring, spring boot, spring security, java
 github: https://github.com/danvega/jwt
 video: https://www.youtube.com/embed/KYNR5js2cXE
+keywords: spring, spring boot, spring security, java, JWT, JSON Web Tokens, REST API, Spring Security JWT, Spring Boot JWT
 ---

 If you perform a quick search on how to secure REST APIs in Spring Boot using JSON Web Tokens you will find a lot of the same results.
 These results contain a method that involves writing a custom filter chain and pulling in a 3rd party library for encoding and decoding JWTs.